EzeOnoky/Project-Base-Learning-13/README.md

 There are several ways to perform dynamic assignments in ansible.
 Some of the common methods are:

-- **Using conditionals** : Conditionals in ansible allow you to specify a block of tasks that should be executed only if a certain condition is met.
+- **Using conditionals** : Conditionals in ansible allows you to specify a block of tasks that should be executed only if a certain condition is met.
 For example, you can use the when clause to specify a condition under which a task should be executed.

 - **Using loops** : Loops in ansible allow you to repeat a set of tasks for a given number of times or for each item in a list.
 You can use loops to perform dynamic assignments by looping over a list of items and assigning a value to a variable for each iteration.